Wells Fargo upgrades AIG on likely bailout exit

-(Reuters) - American International Group Inc (AIG.N) will likely become independent from the U.S. government over the next year, Wells Fargo Securities said, upgrading the shares of the bailed-out insurer to “outperform.”
+(Reuters) - American International Group Inc (AIG.N) will likely be independent from the U.S. government over the next year, Wells Fargo Securities said upgrading the shares of the bailed-out insurer to “outperform.”

 AIG had to be rescued during the financial crisis of 2008 through multiple bailouts, with the U.S. government at one point pledging $182 billion to keep the insurer afloat.